helm/helm-www/content/en/docs/chart_template_guide/function_list.md

 ```

 The above returns `list["value1", "value2", "value 3"]`.
 Note that the `values`
-function gives no guarantees about the result ordering- if you care about this,
+function gives no guarantees about the result ordering - if you care about this,
 then use `sortAlpha`.

 ### deepCopy, mustDeepCopy

-The `deepCopy` and `mustDeepCopy` functions takes a value and makes a deep copy
+The `deepCopy` and `mustDeepCopy` functions take a value and make a deep copy
 of the value.
 This includes dicts and other structures. `deepCopy` panics when
 there is a problem while `mustDeepCopy` returns an error to the template system
 when there is an error.